- What is Brachycephaly?

 What is Brachycephaly?

-The Brachycephaly is having a generally broad, short skull (generally with the breadth at least 80% of the length).
+Brachycephaly definition – The Brachycephaly is having a generally broad, short skull (generally with the breadth at least 80% of the length).
 It can likewise include a slight bulging of the forehead and a broad forehead.
-The typical treatment for Brachycephaly includes repositioning or an expert orthotic protective cap.
+The typical brachycephaly treatment includes repositioning or an expert orthotic protective cap.
 For infants with Brachycephaly, the head is additionally regularly higher at the back.
 The entire back of the head can show up flat, with the absence of any rounding towards the neck.
-It is a kind of flat head syndrome which can found either in isolation or in combination with Plagiocephaly.
+It is a kind of flat head syndrome which can found either in isolation or in combination with Plagiocephaly (brachycephaly with plagiocephaly)

 The head is flattened on one side, making it seem like different head sides are not equal.
 The ears may have an erroneous position.
 The head looks a flat shape with four sides when seen from a higher place, and once in a while, the forehead and face may swell somewhat on the flat side.